nlptechbook/BERTembeddings/README.md

-# Discovering trends in BERT model embeddings of different levels for the task of semantic context determining
+# Discovering trends in BERT embeddings of different levels for the task of semantic context determining

 Talking about contextual embeddings in BERT, we mean the hiden states of a pre-trained model.
 To start with, however, BERT uses non- contextual, pre-trained embeddings being taken from the look-up table.
 It happens in the Embedding layer that comes before the Encoder layers, which, then, generate the hiden states for the sequence being processed.